NgHngK/IT-2022E-Applied-Statistics-Project/README.md

 We perform several methods (logistic regresison, naive bayes, support vectors, decision trees, and random forest) to see the potential of each machine learning models in guessing whether a guess is a potential one that would subscribe to term deposit.

-For details of our work and the contribution of the project, please have a look at the report, which named as "Applied_Statistic_Report.pdf".
+For details of our work and the contribution of the project, please have a look at the report, which named as "Applied_Statistics_Report.pdf".

 # Result
 This is the comparison chart of all models.